Universite-Gustave-Eiffel/I-Simpa/Docs/code_SPPS_modelling.rst

 Physical description
 ''''''''''''''''''''

-In order to take into account the diffraction and absorption of diffusing objects distributed in the propagation medium, we considered an approach similar to that of Ondet and Barbry presented in the reference (ondet1989), which itself is based on the work of Kuttruff (kuttruff1981), Auletta (auletta1985, auletta1986), and Lindquist (lindqvist1982), among others.
+In order to take into account the scattering/diffusion and absorption of diffusing objects distributed in the propagation medium, we considered an approach similar to that of Ondet and Barbry presented in the reference (ondet1989), which itself is based on the work of Kuttruff (kuttruff1981), Auletta (auletta1985, auletta1986), and Lindquist (lindqvist1982), among others.
 In this approach,

 - the diffusing objects are considered as punctual.
 Particles are returned in all directions of space with each collision with a scattering object (except in the case of absorption).
 This assumption is generally valid when the wavelength is in the order of magnitude of the characteristic dimension of the obstacle;